Commercial diving: Hazmat diving

+Hazmat diving may also be encountered in public safety diving and military diving.

 Potable water diving

 Potable water diving is diving in a tank for potable water.
 This is usually done for inspection and cleaning tasks.
 A person who is trained to do this work may be described as a potable water diver.
 The risks to the diver associated with potable water diving are related to the access, confined spaces and outlets for the water.
 The risk of contamination of the water is managed by isolating the diver in a clean dry-suit and helmet or full-face mask which are decontaminated before the dive.

 Salvage diving

 Salvage diving is the diving work associated with the recovery of all or part of ships, their cargoes, aircraft, and other vehicles and structures which have sunk or fallen into water.
 In the case of ships it may also refer to repair work done to make an abandoned or distressed but still floating vessel more suitable for towing or propulsion under its own power.

 Most salvage diving is commercial work, or military work, depending on the diving contractor and the purpose for the salvage operation, Clearance diving, the removal of obstructions and hazards to navigation, is closely related to salvage diving, but has a different purpose, in that the objects to be removed are not intended to be recovered, just removed or reduced to a condition where they no longer constitute a hazard.
 Many of the techniques and procedures used in clearance diving are also used in salvage work.